 Devachan Salon encourages those of us with natural curls to embrace and show them off as much as possible.
-To do so, nailing the proper hair care and styling are important, but even beyond that is your haircut—especially one that considers your hair type.
-And it just so happens that there is a haircutting technique made especially with curls in mind.
-It's called the Deva Cut.
+To do so, nailing the proper products and styling techniques are important, but even beyond that is your haircut—you need one one that considers your hair type.
+The salon has developed one that is customized just for your curls—and has aptly named it the Deva Cut.

 How to Prepare For Your Cut

 To make the most of your hair appointment, come prepared.
 That starts with making sure your curls and waves are detangled by washing your hair the morning of your appointment.
 Then, style your hair normally to showcase its definition.
 "Ideally, you would come in with your hair in its naturally curly state, and freshly detangled," says Toth.
 If you have natural hair, you should opt for a “wash and go” so your stylist can determine your curls’ amount of shrinkage.